 Sentosa Island offers various tourist activities, from its beaches and golf courses to amusement parks and casinos.

-Visiting Sentosa Island during the weekdays is best as weekends get crowded.
-The best time to go would be in the morning as there are fewer people and you enjoy more of the attractions.
+Visiting Sentosa Island during the weekdays is best, as weekends get crowded.
+The best time to go would be in the morning, as there are fewer people and you enjoy more of the attractions.

 There are places to stay on Sentosa Island.
 Some of the best hotels on Sentosa Island include Shangri-La’s Rasa Sentosa, Capella Singapore, Amara Sanctuary Resort Sentosa, Sofitel Singapore Sentosa Resort & Spa, Hotel Michael, Hard Rock Hotel Singapore, and Equarius Hotel.